CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 # jpws

-A simple command-line tool to embed a PowerShell script within a JPG image to create a tweetable JPG-PowerShell polyglot image.
+A command-line tool to embed a PowerShell script within a JPG image to create a tweetable JPG-PowerShell polyglot image.

 Share your PowerShell embedded image on Twitter or Reddit (Desktop/Browser only for Reddit).